jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * I add an `assert statement`_ for a string_ (anything in :ref:`quotes`)

   .. code-block:: python
-    :lineno-start: 19
+    :lineno-start: 33
-    :emphasize-lines: 17
+    :emphasize-lines: 5

-        def test_assertion_error_w_none(self):
-            assert None is None
-            self.assertIsNone(None)

-            assert False is not None
-            self.assertIsNotNone(False)

-            assert True is not None
-            self.assertIsNotNone(True)

-            assert 0 is not None
-            self.assertIsNotNone(0)
+            a_float = 0.0

-            assert 0.0 is not None
+            assert a_float is not None
-            self.assertIsNotNone(0.0)
+            self.assertIsNotNone(a_float)

             assert 'a string' is None